MakaoTalk2/AsteorBarMod/README.md

 - Oculus: while using shaders, living entity's health bar may not display correctly.

+## Q&A
+**How to change the layout of HUD?**</br>
+Press F8 by default, the HUD style will be cycled, include vanilla layout.

+**How to disable HUD or Entity Bar, I do only need one of the features?**</br>
+HUD can be closed by pressing F8, Entity Bar can be close by pressing F10, you can also disable these features in the config file.

+**How to configure the mod in game?**</br>
+For Fabric version, you'll need to install Mod Menu.
+For Other version, you can use any in-game configuration editor, such as configured.

+**The bars are too close and the text is stacking on each other.**</br>
+You can change the text scale in config, 1.0 should be well with force Unicode, and I recommend 0.75 if you are using vanilla font.

+**How to change color in config, I don't understand what these numbers mean.**</br>
+Colors are in ARGB hex format, but displayed as dec values.
+You can use Windows calculator, switch to programmer mode, click the 'QWORD' until it becomes 'DWORD', then click on HEX and input your ARGB color.
+The DEC value is just what you needed.

 ## Supported Minecraft versions and mod loaders

 Earlier versions is not planned to be supported.